Online Convex Optimization with Memory and Limited Predictions: Algorithm Design

 \section{Algorithm Design}

 To tackle the limited predictions (i.e., bandit information) in our problem setting, we adopt the zeroth-order (i.e., derivative-free) method that has been used for both bandit OCO and (offline) convex optimization problems (e.g., \cite{flaxman2005online,nesterov2017random}).
-To this end, we extend the algorithm design in \cite{li2019control,lin2012online} for full information setting to bandit information setting.
+To this end, we extend the algorithm design in \cite{li2019control,lin2012online} for the full information setting to the bandit information setting.
 The detailed steps are summarized in Algorithm~\ref{alg:two point feedback}.
-Using similar arguments to those in \cite{li2020online}, one can argue that the overall algorithm can be viewed as using a zeroth-order method for solving \eqref{eqn:offline obj}, which consists of two phases: initialization and zeroth-order method update.
-Specifically, denoting $\bm{x}^j\triangleq(x_1^j,\dots,x_T^j)$ for any $j\in\{0,\dots,K-1\}$, the algorithm first initializes $\bm{x}^0$ using an OCO scheme, and then iteratively computes the update $\bm{x}^{j+1}=\Pi_{\X}(\bm{x}^j-\alpha\bm{g}^j)$ for $j=0,\dots,K-1$, where $\Pi_{\X}(\cdot)$ denotes the projection onto the convex set $\X^T$ and $\bm{g}^j=(\bm{g}^j_1,\dots,\bm{g}^j_T)\in\R^{dT}$ with $\bm{g}^j_s=\sum_{k=s}^{s+h-1}g_k^j$ for all $s\in[T]$.
+Using similar arguments to those in \cite{li2020online}, one can argue that the overall algorithm can be viewed as using a zeroth-order method for solving \eqref{eqn:offline obj}, which consists of two phases: Initialization (lines~3-7) and zeroth-order method update (lines~8-20).
+Specifically, let us denote $\bm{x}^j\triangleq(x_1^j,\dots,x_T^j)$ for any $j\in[0,\dots,K-1]$.
+In the first phase, Algorithm~\ref{alg:two point feedback} uses an OCO subroutine to generate an initial solution sequence $\bm{x}^0=(x_1^0,\dots,x_T^0)$ that is competitive to the optimal solution $\bm{x}^{\star}$ given by \eqref{eqn:offline obj}, i.e., this sequence serves as a high-quality ``warm-start'' for the subsequent steps of Algorithm~\ref{alg:two point feedback}.
+In the second phase, Algorithm~\ref{alg:two point feedback} employs a zeroth-order method to iteratively compute the update $\bm{x}^{j+1}=\Pi_{(1-\xi^\prime)\X}(\bm{x}^j-\alpha\bm{g}^j)$ for $j=0,\dots,K-1$, where $\Pi_{(1-\xi^\prime)\X}(\cdot)$ denotes the projection onto set $(1-\xi^\prime)\X^T$ and $\bm{g}^j=(\bm{g}^j_1,\dots,\bm{g}^j_T)\in\R^{dT}$ with $\bm{g}^j_s=\sum_{k=s}^{s+h-1}g_k^j$ for all $s\in[T]$.
 In particular, the term $\bm{g}^j$ is obtained from $l_1(\cdot),\dots,l_T(\cdot)$ queried at certain points (see lines~6 and 16 of Algorithm~\ref{alg:two point feedback}) which can be viewed as an estimate of the true gradient $\nabla C_T(\bm{x}^j)$.
 Note that we simply set $f_t(\bm{x})=l_t(\bm{x})=0$ for all $t\le0$, all $t>T$ and all $\bm{x}\in\X^h$ in Algorithm~\ref{alg:two point feedback}, and recall that we have set $x_t^0=\bar{x}_0\in\X$ for all $t\le 1$.
 We summarize several key features of Algorithm~\ref{alg:two point feedback}.